Dr Jinhee Choi

-I am interested in supervising PhD theses on East Asian Cinema (popular and expereimental), film theory, film industries, cinema and sentimentality.
+I am interested in supervising PhD theses on East Asian Cinema (popular and experimental); East Asian Cinema and urban space; girlhood; film theory; film industries; sensibility and sentimentality.

-- Cine-Ethics: Ethical Dimensions of Film Theory, Practice and Spectatorship.
-Co-edited with Mattias Frey.
-(New York: Routledge, 2013).
+- Cine-Ethics: Ethical Dimensions of Film Theory, Practice and Spectatorship, co-edited with Mattias Frey.
+New York: Routledge, 2014.

-- Horror to the Extreme: Changing Boundaries in Asian Cinema.
-Co-ed. with Mitsuyo Wada-Marciano.
-(Hong Kong: Hong Kong University Press, 2009).
+- Horror to the Extreme: Changing Boundaries in Asian Cinema, co-edited with Mitsuyo Wada-Marciano.
+Hong Kong: Hong Kong University Press, 2009.

 For a complete list of publications, please see Jinhee's full research profile.

 Jinhee Choi has taught a wide range of modules at both the BA and MA level, including national and transnational cinemas (East Asian focus), world cinema, film theory, film analysis, film industry (the Hollywood studio system and the East Asian contemporary film industry), documentary, avant-garde, film theories and emotion, and cinema and modernism.

 She has recently convened: Film History: 1980 to the Present; Cinema and Sentiment; Asian Popular Cinema; Film and Transnationalism; and Food for Thought: Food, Film and Philosophy.